The best decoration addresses in Paris

 As the name suggests, this Marais-based micro-boutique is all about pots!
 Sizes, shapes, styles, colors—there’s something for every taste and budget.
 The story?
 When Thibault couldn't find a pot worthy of the laurel plant he received for his housewarming, he decided to start his own venture with his "pot" buddy, Jean.
 While they spotlight French ceramic artisans, they also introduce a new European designer every month.

-We love: the rope-textured pot (€869), the leopard-print planter (€69), and the ability to order a 100% custom-made pot, handcrafted in France (from €39).
-A true jackpot for plant lovers!
+We love: the corded pot (€869), the leopard planter (€69), and the possibility of ordering your 100% custom-made pot made in France (from €39 for a custom pot).
+Hit the jackpot with your plants!

 Pot, 32 Rue des Blancs Manteaux, Paris 4th.
 Open Tuesday to Saturday from 10:30 AM to 7:30 PM, Sunday and Monday from 12 PM to 7:30 PM.